 Can lecturers develop minors?

 The minors offered change each year.
 Faculty Boards must inform the Executive Board of their minors for the next academic year by 30 November of the current one.
 A special form must be used to submit proposals for new minors.
-Contact Marieke van Eeden / Academic Affairs for more information.
+For enquiries about minors, Nico Boot from the department of Strategy and Academic Affairs is the contact person.